EngineerGuy314/TWITS/README.md

 There is very little along the lines of error checking though, so use at your own risk.

 to compile:    `gcc twits.c -o twits.exe -lcurl`
+(yes, I know that in linux executables do not need a .exe suffix)

 if needed, install libcurl, something like this:  `sudo apt-get update && sudo apt install libcurl4`